programmeervid/twitter-follow-list-visualizer/README.md

  3. the output directory

 ### Update 16-12-2022
--   Now URLs from pinned tweets are listed as well.
+-   Pinned tweets and the URLs in them are listed as well.
 Some people put links to their linktree or other socials in their pinned tweet ONLY.
-Now you can still get into contact with these people using this visualizer alone.
+Even worse, some people only share the HANDLES of their other socials, without any links.
+Now you can still get into contact with these people.

 ### Requirements
 To use this script, you need to: